lw75251/lw75251.github.io/README.md

 ## 📝 Changelog

 ### April 2024
+- Fixed image caching issues with the profile picture:
+  - Renamed the profile image to `me-new.jpg` to bypass browser and Gatsby caching
+  - Added documentation on clearing Gatsby cache when updating images using `gatsby clean`
+  - Resolved build errors related to static file resolution by cleaning cache before building
 - Updated links across the site:
   - Updated GitHub profile URL to correct address: https://github.com/lw75251/
   - Updated resume.pdf in the static directory with the latest version (Leon_Wu_Data_Sci_Mar_2025.pdf)